rywible/wrela6/docs/design/semantic-surface-checking-design.md

 - a single valid `uefi image`
 - multiple images with explicit root selection
-- vendored stdlib source declaring ordinary wrappers around certified platform functions
+- toolchain `stdlib/wrela-std` source declaring ordinary wrappers around certified platform functions
-- replacement stdlib source receiving no special privilege
+- ejected or project-specific stdlib source receiving no special privilege
 - a source `platform fn` that name-resolves but fails certification
 - a target-unavailable primitive used by an otherwise valid source declaration
 - an image device unavailable for the selected image profile